 What Factors Affect the Granting of Planning Permission?

+Working out how to get planning approval is not an exact science.
 The local authority will base its decision on what are known as ‘material considerations’, which can include (but are not limited to):

 - Overlooking/loss of privacy